 Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as explained.
 The questions must be linked to these knowledge criteria otherwise it might not be included in the examination as an examination question.

-One can not expect to be checked on legislation without having checked out the legislation.
-By reading the legislation you will get utilized to the meanings, terms and the manner in which the legislation is drafted.
+One can not anticipate to be tested on legislation without having actually checked out the legislation.
+By checking out the legislation you will get used to the definitions, terminology and the manner in which the legislation is drafted.
 Reading the legislation will help you to translate the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.

 The “Fit and Proper” Board Notice contains amended qualifying criteria for these two exams, resulting in amendments to both the exams as well as the study and preparation material.